Skip to main content

 ii.
 Follow the Ministry of Health guidelines, Practice Guidelines for Seeking Consent to Care Facility Admission (Province of British Columbia: Practice Guidelines for Seeking Consent to Care Facility Admission).

 a.
-Providing a client-specific order for conservative sharp wound debridement, negative pressure wound therapy, maggot debridement therapy or compression therapy:
+Giving a client-specific order for conservative sharp wound debridement, negative pressure wound therapy, maggot debridement therapy or compression therapy:

 i.
-May be done only by those registered nurses who have successfully completed one of the following wound management education programs (or an equivalent):
+May be given only by those registered nurses who have successfully completed one of the following wound management education programs (or an equivalent):

 • Nurse Specializing in Wound Ostomy Continence Education Program NSWOCC-EP